Public Servant Reportedly Made Over GH¢427 Million in Unearned Salaries in Less Than 3 Years

 The Fourth Estate reported that he was assigned an EZWICH card and posted to the Greater Accra region after his registration.

-But auditors say the payroll records indicate he was assigned to the Kumawu Farms, a 200-acre farmland in the Ashanti Region.
+However, auditors said the payroll records indicated that he was assigned to the Kumawu Farms, a 200-acre farmland in the Ashanti Region.

 According to the report, Antwi was paid GH¢516,000 every month for 16 months, totalling GH¢8,256,000.